minima52/digital-garden/_pages/life/lessons.md

 <h1>Lessons</h1>

+A reminder to myself of the lessons I have learned in life.

 ### Emotional Intelligence

 - When someone says no, it does mean they are rejecting you.
 It just means something is not acceptable for them.